Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: Estimating the Difference Between Both Schemes

 \end{lemma}

-The stability estimate for the flat scheme is a combination of the stability estimate of the curved scheme and the estimate for the difference of the fluxes. \begin{lemma} Provided the initial data satisfy $u_0 \in L^\infty(\Gamma(0))$, then the solution of the flat scheme fulfils
+The stability estimate for the flat scheme is a combination of the stability estimate of the curved scheme and the estimate for the difference of the fluxes. \begin{lemma} Let $u_0 \in L^\infty(\Gamma(0))$.
+Let the numerical flux functions of the curved scheme satisfy \eqref{def:consistency}-\eqref{def:mono}, and let the time step satsify the CFL condition \eqref{cfl}.
+Provided \eqref{eq:fluxerror} holds for the flat numerical flux functions, then the solution of the flat scheme fulfils

 for all $K \in \T$ and $0 \leq t_{n+1} \leq T$.
 Here $c$ can be chosen as the same constant as in Lemma \ref{lem:curvedstability} and $d>0$ is another constant.
 Therefore, for $h$ sufficiently small,

 where $b := 2(c+1).$ \end{lemma} \proof We have